ossbrownie/util/README.md

 ## Documentation
 - [StorageArray](https://github.com/ossbrownie/util/wiki/StorageArray) - Data storage in the form of an associative array.
 - [StorageList](https://github.com/ossbrownie/util/wiki/StorageList) - Storage of data in the form of a list.
+- [Registry](https://github.com/ossbrownie/util/wiki/Registry) - Storage of data in the registry with the ability to write and read data.

 ## Tests